Dengyu-Wu/SNN-Regularisation-Cutoff/README.md

 <img src="./doc/SNN-Regularisation-Cuoff.png" width="800">
 </p>

-Our experiment is based on [SpKeras](https://github.com/Dengyu-Wu/spkeras) with additional SpikingLayer for temporal training and Regulariser for regularisation.
+Our experiment is based on [SpKeras](https://github.com/Dengyu-Wu/spkeras) with additional SpikingLayer for temporal training and Regularizer for regularization.

 <!-- LICENSE -->
 ## License